No obligations & no credit card required

 8) Watch Out for the Heat

-A watered down sports drink will keep your child hydrated.
+A watered-down sports drink will keep your child hydrated.
 That is extremely important in high temperatures during conditioning.

 9) Don’t Ignore the Small Injuries

-Don’t take your kid to the Doctor’s office with every small scrape, but do not accept “its nothing.”
+Don’t take your kid to the Doctor’s office with every small scrape, but do not accept “it’s nothing.”
 Persistent problems usually deserve medical attention.

 10) Sculpt the Guns